-- (1) Represents the number of stock options granted to our named executive officers during our year ended December 31, 2007.
-This option was granted in connection with Ms. Solomon's promotion to Chief Financial Officer and appointment as an executive officer.
-The option was granted under the 1998 Stock Plan with a term of 10 years, subject to earlier termination upon certain events related to termination of employment.
-The option vests over four years with 25% of the shares subject to the option vesting on the first anniversary of the grant date and with 1/48th of the shares subject to the option vesting monthly thereafter.
-Upon a qualified retirement, the option will continue to vest for an additional twelve (12) months following the date of retirement.
-The optionee will then have thirty (30) days following such twelve (12) month period to exercise the option, provided that, in no event shall the option be exercisable beyond the expiration date. - (2) All options were granted at fair market value (closing price for our common stock on the date of grant, as reported by Nasdaq). - (3) The indicated present value amounts are based on the Black-Scholes option pricing model.
-For purposes of the Black-Scholes model, we assumed a volatility of 69.8%, a risk-free rate of return of 3.9%, a dividend yield of 0%, and an expected life of 4.7 years.
+- (1) Reflects threshold, target and maximum target bonus amounts for fiscal 2008 performance under our 2008 Bonus Plan, as described in "Compensation Discussion and Analysis Base Salary and Annual Incentive Opportunities." - (2) "Threshold" represents 50% of the target bonus amount if 80% of the corporate Gross Profit and Pre-Tax Income goals were achieved.
+Additionally, no bonus amount may be paid if less than 80% of the corporate Gross Profit and Pre-Tax Income goals were achieved, provided, that the 2008 Bonus Plan permits the grant of discretionary bonuses based upon individual performance in an amount up to 15% of the target bonus amount. - (3) Represents the number of stock options granted to our named executive officers during the year ended December 31, 2008.
+The option was granted under the 2007 Equity Plan with a term of 10 years, subject to earlier termination upon certain events related to termination of employment.
+The option vests over four years with 25% of the shares subject to the option vesting on each of the first four anniversaries of the grant date. - (4) All options were granted at fair market value (closing price for our common stock on the date of grant, as reported by Nasdaq). - (5) The indicated present value amounts are based on the Black-Scholes option pricing model.
+For purposes of the Black-Scholes model, we assumed a volatility of 80.0%, a risk-free rate of return of 3.3%, a dividend yield of 0%, and an expected life of 6.3 years.
 Actual gains, if any, on exercise will be dependent on a number of factors, including our future performance and performance of our common stock, and overall market conditions as well as the holders' continued employment through the vesting period.
 As a result, the indicated present values may vary substantially from actual realized values.